hikmatfarhat-ndu/gaze-redirection/README.md

 ### Training

-Use `train.py` for training where the parameters are taken from `config.yaml`
+Use `train.py` for training where the parameters are taken from `config.yaml`.

+Another version of `train.py`, `train-fabric.py`, uses lightning Fabric with `bf16-mixed` precision and accomplishes about 25% speedup on NVIDIA RTX3070.

 ### Testing